 • They are protective about parenting style and school choices.

-• But many don’t intervene before things go wrong - they react after the alarm.
+• But many don't intervene before things go wrong (the child lacking in studies) - they react after the alarm.

 2) Teachers: group classes are built for the top 5%

-A teacher insight we heard repeatedly (sometimes explicitly, sometimes implied):
+A teacher insight I heard repeatedly (sometimes explicitly, sometimes implied) is that the classroom group setting does not work for most students.

 The classroom reality